Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Proposed Framework

-Our first loss, $L_c$, trains the feature extractor $F(\cdot)$ and the classifier $C(\cdot)$.
+For the adversarial training, we minimize a combination of two losses: (1)~Our \emph{prediction loss} $L_c$ trains the feature extractor $F(\cdot)$ and the classifier $C(\cdot)$.
 We train both jointly in order to correctly predict the labels from the source domain.
 For this, we define the prediction loss